joannakl/cs102/labs/lab4.markdown

 You will also need the [documentation page for `ArrayList<E>`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayList.html) as well as several other classes from which `ArrayList<E>` inherits.

-Work alone or find a partner to answer the questions in the rest of this lab.
+Work with a group and submit your questions as a group.
+Discuss the answers to the questions below with your group and help each other in figuring out how to find the answers.
+Consult the section leader if you need help.
+Upload final answers to Gradescope.

 ### Part 1